 “Going to camp has made me even more independent and a much better people-person.
 I am able to go confidently up to someone and introduce myself, or hang out with someone new because of my time at camp.” – Five year camper

 Whether due to parenting trends or the constant electronic connection we have with our kids, children are much less independent than we were at their same age.
 Twenty years ago, we were babysitting infants at 13.
 Now, some of us hire babysitters for our 13 year olds!
 By sending your child to camp, you give your child the opportunity to live and thrive without being with you and under your constant scrutiny.
 The growth in confidence and independence happen at camp BECAUSE you are not there.
-Read more about why camp experiences help kids develop independence in Parking Your Helicopter.
+You can read more about why camp experiences help kids develop independence in Parking Your Helicopter.

 Most of the time our kids spend outdoors is during highly-structured organized sports, orchestrated by adults.
 Little time is spent just exploring, building forts, and appreciating the awesome view that hiking up a mountain trail allows.
 By sending your child to camp, you give your child the gift of magical childhood memories – dirt, adventure, story, and joke-filled days and nights spent with friends outdoors, under the stars, and around the campfire.
 These childhood memories will last forever.
 And, as Michael Thompson, PhD.
 So eloquently states, “Our best childhood memories do not include adults.”
-Read more about the importance of experiencing the outdoors in Experience Nature: Fighting NDD and EA.

 “Camp has helped me appreciate nature and the outdoors a lot more than I think I would have if I didn’t go.
 I can go without my phone or connection to social media awhile, because camp has shown me that amazing stuff happens when you put your phone down and have a nice conversation with someone.” – Five year camper